About the libreboot project

 libreboot's deblobbed coreboot tree is sometimes referred to as coreboot-libre to distinguish it as a component of libreboot.

-Coreboot uses the rolling release model
+Coreboot uses the rolling release model, which

 Libreboot changes less often (as far as the release model is concerned), focusing instead on 'tested' releases for specific machines.